dhis2/developer-portal/blog/2021-11-04-introducing-pwa.md

 To cache the content despite this lack of knowledge, when a cacheable section is to be saved for offline use, it will _reload_ the section then **record all of the data that’s requested while the section loads** and save it in the offline cache.
 This way, all the requests initiated by plugins and other widgets inside the section will be captured and cached.

 The `@dhis2/app-runtime` package provides a React API to use a cacheable section that’s comprised of a `useCacheableSection(id)` hook and a `<CacheableSection id="">` component.
-In an _extremely_ simplified hypothetical version of the Dashboards app, the usage looks like this:
+In an _extremely_ simplified hypothetical version of the Dashboard app, the usage looks like this:

 ```jsx
 import { useCacheableSection, CacheableSection } from "@dhis2/app-runtime";